gdsbook/book/notebooks/02_geospatial_computational_environment.md

 ```

-With this, you can then head to your browser of preference (ideally Mozilla
+With this, you can then open your browser of preference (ideally Mozilla
-Firefox or Google Chrome) and point it to `localhost:8888`.
-This should render
+Firefox or Google Chrome) and enter `http://localhost:8888` as if it were a website.
-a landing page that looks approximately like this one:
+This should then load a landing page that looks approximately like this one:

 ```python caption="The authentification screen for Jupyter notebooks" tags=["remove-input"]
 path = ("../figures/jupyter_landing_page.png")